-Corporate Governance Code for Listed Companies as prescribed by the Office of Securities and Exchange
+Corporate Governance Code for Listed Companies as prescribed by the Office of Securities and Exchange Commission.

-Commission.

-After consideration, the Company adopted most principles and proposed to the Board of Directors' Meeting No.1/2018 on November 12, 2018 and to amend to suit the business of the Company and to be more in line with the corporate governance policy.
+After consideration, the Company adopted most principles and proposed to the Board of Directors' Meeting No.6/2018 on November 12, 2018 and would make improvements to suit the business of the Company and to be more in line with the corporate governance policy.